emmercm/www/src/blog/_brew-old-versions.md

 The solution comes from [Carlo Cabrera](https://github.com/carlocab) on [GitHub](https://github.com/orgs/Homebrew/discussions/2941#discussioncomment-2155711).
 It involves:

 1. [Making a local tap](https://docs.brew.sh/How-to-Create-and-Maintain-a-Tap) ("local" because we won't be publishing this to a remote Git repository)
-2. Copy a specific version of a formulae to our local tap
+2. Copy a specific version of a formula to our local tap
-3. Install the local formulae
+3. Install the local formula

 ## Steps